Spread of the corona virus in JordanCurrently: 48.2 new infections per day per 100,000 inhabitants

+The inhabitants of Jordan are still noticeably affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
 The inhabitants of Jordan are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By September 19th, 2020, 4540 infected persons and 30 deaths have been reported in the country.
-The first confirmed infections were reported on March 2nd, 2020, which is the date of the official notification.
+By November 26th, 2020, 198021 infected persons and 2442 deaths have been reported in the country.
+The first confirmed infections were reported on March 3rd, 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on September 17th with 279 new infected persons.
+The country reached its peak so far on November 19th with 7,933 new infected persons.

 The first graph shows the number of infected persons reported.
 The second graph shows the number of deaths.